 \section{Momentum Transport Coefficients}

 In this section, we will explore the shear and bulk viscosity for strongly interacting matter in a weakly magnetized thermal medium.
 The Boltzmann transport equation governs the evolution of single particle distribution $f(x,p)$ associated with partons in our system.
-Since $T>>$ any mass scale in the system, therefore it validates the use of relativistic Boltzmann transport equation (RBTE) in the partonic system.
-The RBTE for relativistic particle with a charge $q$ in the presence of external electromagnetic field can be written as \cite{landau}
+Since a deconfined medium of quarks and gluons is a relativistic system, therefore it allow us to use the relativistic Boltzmann transport equation (RBTE) in the partonic system.
+The RBTE for relativistic particle with a charge $q$ in the presence of an external electromagnetic field can be written as \cite{landau}

-where $f(x,p)$ is the slightly deviated distribution function from equilibrium distribution function $f_0$ with $f = f_0 + \delta f (\delta f<<f_0)$. $F^{\mu\nu}$ is the electromagnetic field tensor which in the absence of an electric field becomes, $F^{\mu\nu} = -B b^{\mu\nu}$, where $b^{\mu\nu} = \epsilon^{\mu\nu\alpha\beta} b_{\alpha}u_{\beta}$ with unit four vector $b^{\mu} = \frac{B^{\mu}}{B}$.
+where $f(x,p)$ is the slightly deviated distribution function from equilibrium distribution function $f_{eq}$ with $f = f_{eq} + \delta f (\delta f<<f_{eq})$. $F^{\mu\nu}$ is the electromagnetic field tensor which in the absence of an electric field becomes, $F^{\mu\nu} = -B b^{\mu\nu}$, where $b^{\mu\nu} = \epsilon^{\mu\nu\alpha\beta} b_{\alpha}u_{\beta}$ with unit four vector, $b^{\mu} = \frac{B^{\mu}}{B}$.
 The rate of change of distribution function by means of collision is described by collision integral $C[f]$, whose general form consists of absorption and emission terms in phase space volume element.
 This leads to the nonlinear integro-differential equation which is very cumbersome to solve.
-Therefore, we simplify the equation by employing RTA, in which the external perturbation pushes the system slightly out of equilibrium, from which it returns exponentially to equilibrium with time scale $\tau$.
+Therefore, we simplify the equation by employing RTA \cite{witting}, in which the external perturbation pushes the system slightly out of equilibrium, from which it returns exponentially to equilibrium with time scale $\tau$.
 Eq.\eqref{1} under RTA takes the form as